KaranamVijayKumar/map-reduce-fab-four/README.md

 This repo is created to do a map-reduce group project on a simple data set.
 The goal is to create a self-contained sample project that introduces our project to a developer not familiar with HDFS or MapReduce.

 # Background
+In Hadoop the two core concepts we use are:
+1. HDFS : Hadoop distributed file system is to store the information
+2. Map-Reduce : This is used to process the information.

 # Map-Reduce-Fab-Four
 ## Course: BIG DATA SP20